https://nonprofitquarterly.org/bill-threatening-nonprofits-advances-in-us-house-again/

 “Many of us are deeply concerned that this will be misused by the incoming president, who has labeled mainstream organizations in this country as ‘terrorist’ organizations and he will be able to use this, if it ever became law, to deny organizations their tax-exempt status, to punish them, to try to silence them, without any due process, without any hearing, without any nothing,” said McGovern just before the vote.
 “This is a dangerous pathway this committee is paving for us to go down.”

-The bill, first introduced with bipartisan support amid widespread campus protests over the war in Gaza, has drawn sharp criticism and urgent calls for alarm from nonprofits and advocates across the sector, who say the process outlined would allow for the Department of the Treasury to unilaterally and arbitrarily designate groups as “terrorist-supporting” with little recourse for the groups targeted; and that it would effectively allow the incoming Trump administration to go after and potentially shut down nonprofits whose advocacy runs counter to the administration’s agenda, or who are even perceived as critical of the president or his administration.
+The bill, first introduced with bipartisan support amid widespread campus protests over the war in Gaza, has drawn sharp criticism and urgent calls for alarm from nonprofits and advocates across the sector, who say the process outlined would allow for the Department of the Treasury to unilaterally and arbitrarily designate groups as “terrorist-supporting” with little recourse for the groups targeted; and that it would effectively allow the incoming Trump administration to go after and potentially shut down nonprofits whose advocacy runs counter to the administration’s agenda, or that are even perceived as critical of the president or his administration.

 “The legislation runs counter to constitutional due process protections.”